-With G Suite, just as efficiently as with a CRM, you can set up reminders to book a meeting with a customer.
+With G Suite / Google Workspace, just as efficiently as with a CRM, you can set up reminders to book a meeting with a customer.
 You can then email them or book a meeting from their Google calendar directly from your email inbox, and you can even schedule emails for another time.

 Basically, by ensuring that all your emails are written and sent personally by you, you create a consistent customer experience—all while only using one platform.